Does Love Equal Sacrifice? 11 Things You Should Never Sacrifice For A Relationship

 1. Your Needs

-There are the things you want in a relationship and the things you need.
-Knowing the difference is important because you can’t sacrifice your needs and be happy.
+There are the things you want from a relationship and then there are things you need.
+Knowing the difference is essential because you can’t sacrifice your needs and be happy.
 You may want to be with someone who shares all of your hobbies, but that shouldn’t be a deal breaker.
-However, if you need someone to regularly share how they feel about you, that’s something you can’t sacrifice for a relationship.
+However, if you need someone to regularly share their feelings for you, that’s something you can’t sacrifice for a relationship.

 1. Your Personal Boundaries

 When you sacrifice your personal boundaries, you give your partner control over how you feel.
 You put your lovability into someone else’s hands.
 All relationships require boundaries.
-Love does not mean that your partner can say or do anything to you.
-Respect comes with a boundary and learning to love another person respectfully makes sure you don’t sacrifice for a relationship.
+Love doesn’t mean that your partner can say or do anything to you.
+Respect comes with a boundary and learning to love another person respectfully makes sure you don’t go into sacrifice for a relationship and devalue yourself.

 1. Your Feelings

 Your feelings are always appropriate — there should never be a debate about them.
-Swallowing your feelings because you’re afraid of upsetting your partner, having your partner dismiss your feelings, or feeling bad about yourself because your partner isn’t happy are all ways you sacrifice for a relationship.
+Setting your feelings aside because you’re afraid to upset your partner, or allowing your partner to dismiss your feelings, or feeling responsible for your partner’s behavior or mood are all ways you sacrifice for a relationship.
 You have to believe that you are worthy of taking the uncomfortable steps to speak up.
 Own your feelings, express them, and let the chips fall where they may.
 The right person for you will want to know how you feel (and they’ll want you to be happy).

 1. Your Need For Emotional Connection

-Emotional connection is the lifeblood of a relationship.
-Connection is the fuel that keeps the two of you connected.
-It’s difficult to get emotional connection if you aren’t in the same physical space.
-It’s impossible to get it if your partner never shares how they feel.
-In a healthy relationship, both people regularly make time for emotional connection.
+Emotional connection is the lifeblood of a relationship, it’s the fuel that keeps the two of you connected.
+In order to feel emotionally connected to someone else you must be in the same physical space with them.
+It’s impossible if your partner never shares their feelings with you.
+In a healthy relationship both people regularly make time for emotional connection.

 1. Your Personal Freedom

 Your autonomy must be respected by your partner for love to thrive.
-You have the freedom to think what you think and to pursue your passions.
-It’s okay to make up your own mind how you think and feel about anything.
-No one should expect you to give up your personal freedom in a relationship.
-Mutual respect is a requirement for a healthy relationship.
+You have the freedom to have your own thoughts, feelings, and opinions (that may be different from your partner’s), and to pursue your passions.
+No one should expect you to relinquish your personal freedom as that is a form of sacrifice in a relationship.
+Mutual respect for one another’s differences is a requirement for a healthy relationship.

 1. Your Self-Respect

 Having self-respect means you don’t sacrifice your values or integrity for your partner.
-You lose your self-respect when you tolerate people who don’t treat you well, apologize for something when you aren’t in the wrong, and agree to help others at your own expense.
-You teach people how to treat you from the moment you meet so never put up with someone who is disrespectful.
+You lose your self-respect when you tolerate people who don’t treat you well, apologize for something when you’ve done nothing wrong, and agree to help others at your own expense.
+You teach people how to treat you from the moment you meet, so never put up with a disrespectful person.

 1. Your Self-Care

 Love doesn’t require you to sacrifice your well-being for your partner.
-Self-care must be a priority for you.
-Creating rituals that make your self-care habitual are always a good strategy.
-No one who loves you would expect you to neglect your own needs to serve theirs.
+Self-care must be a priority for you whether or not you are partnered or single.
+Creating rituals that make your self-care a habit is a good strategy for never giving too much of yourself when you’re in a relationship.
+No person who truly loves you would expect you to neglect your own needs to serve theirs.

 1. Your Happiness